tokiclover/e-gtk-theme/README.md

 well it seems to not work at all (have to define every fucking frame);
 * have no idea how to define GtkArrow globally, it seems to not work at all (do not wanna fucking define every single arrow);
+* how to make background transparent for check,radio label?

 ## both major versions specific: